 If you live alone, ask someone to stay with you after surgery.
-If additional services are needed, a Care Coordinator will work with you to arrange services or care in another setting, if you qualify.
+If additional services are needed, a discharge planner will assist you with arranging services, or for care in another setting during your recovery.

 Prepare at Home

 You can make life easier and safer after surgery.
 By planning ahead, you'll have less to worry about during recovery.